 My technical expertise has been broadened by exploring many aspects of pottery - clays, glazes, colorants, raku, hand-building, wheel throwing, pottery decoration, and gas, wood, and electric kiln firings.

 In the last few years I have participated in the Ontario Apples and Art Studio Tour, and in 2013 my work was exhibited at Stewart Hall's 50th Anniversary celebrations in Pointe-Claire.

 My pottery studio is at my home in South Lancaster, Ontario.

 Most of the pots are thrown on a pottery wheel using white stoneware clays.
-When the pieces have dried to the leather-hard stage, the trimming and finishing work is done.
-While the clay is still damp, the designs are painted on by hand using stains and underglaze colors.
+When the pieces have dried to the leather-hard stage the trimming and decorating work is done while the clay is still damp.
+The colorful designs are painted by hand using stains and underglaze colors.

 Once a pot has dried completely it is fired for the first time in a bisque kiln.
-This low-temperature firing produces a hardened but porous pot which can absorb glaze.
-The bisqued pots are sprayed with a transparent glaze and then they are fired a second time.
-This higher temperature firing melts the glaze, makes the painted designs permanent within the glaze, and vitrifies the clay body into a strong and non-porous stoneware.
+This low-temperature firing produces a hardened but porous material which can absorb glaze.
+Next, the bisqued pots are sprayed with a transparent glaze and then they are fired a second time.
+This second firing at a higher temperature melts the glaze, makes the painted designs permanent within the glaze, and vitrifies the clay body into a strong and non-porous stoneware.

 Painting unique designs by hand on the pots is a very time-consuming process but that is what makes her work so distinctive.

 Types of Pottery Produced